openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/Access_ORA_Info.rst

 Access Information for a Specific Student
 ***********************************************

-You can access information about an individual student's performance on an open response assessment assignment, including:
+You can access information about an individual student's performance on a peer assessment assignment, including:

 * The student's response.
 * The peer assessments that other students performed on the student's response, including feedback on individual criteria and on the overall response.
 * The peer assessments that the student performed on other students' responses, including feedback on individual criteria and on the overall responses.
 * The student's self assessment.

 In the following example, you can see the performance information for a specific